coloursofnoise/Resources/Adding-Stylegrounds.md

 Mods > yourmod > Graphics > Atlases > Gameplay > bgs > uniquefoldername > mybackground.png

-Once your background is in there, it will appear in Ahorn immediately.
-If you made an update to the image, the update will not appear in Ahorn until you restart it.
+If you add a new background image, it will appear in the list in Ahorn immediately.
+If you make an update to the image, however, it won't appear in the window until you restart Ahorn.